Arctic Connections Fund: form and guidance

 4.5 Please provide justification for any staff costs in your budget – Staff costs in the budget proposed will be considered carefully in relation to the activities outlined in the application and their inclusion should be justified.

-4.6 Please provide justification for any travel costs in your budget – Due to the COVID-19 pandemic and the environmental impact of air travel, our default expectation is that international engagement should be virtual.
+4.6 Please provide justification for any travel costs in your budget. – Due to the cost and environmental impact of air travel, our default expectation is that international engagement should be virtual.
 However, where justified and permitted, proposals for international travel will be considered.

 General budget guidance